CMU-07-120/intro-to-software-construction/homework2.md

 **Due Date**: Monday, November 4, 2024 at 11:59 pm.

-**Note**: You can get an **extra 5 points** by committing the write-up/bug report for one of these programs by **Monday, October 30, 2023** at 11:59pm to your repository.
+**Note**: You can get an **extra 5 points** by committing the write-up/bug report for one of these programs by **Thursday, October 31, 2024** at 11:59pm to your repository.

 You may use up to two (2) late days, out of four total.
 To use a late day,